bajrangCoder/acode-plugin-chatgpt/readme.md

 To use AI Assistant, simply search for `"AI Assistant"` in the **command palette (<kbd>Ctrl-Shift-P</kbd>)** to open the chat interface.
 From there, you can communicate with the AI and receive helpful suggestions and solutions.

 First, it will prompt you for a passphrase (remember it), which will be used to securely save the API key.
 Then, it will ask you to select a provider and enter the API key for that provider.
+If you have selected OpenAI-Like provider then you will be asked to enter API base url.
-It will load the available models on your account.
-Select the model and start the communication.
+It will then load the available models on your account, select the model and start the communication.
+If you have selected OpenAI-Like provider then it will not load models and you will be asked to enter the model manually, after which your configuration is done.

+**Note**:
-**Note**: You can change providers or models from the chat interface by using the triple vertical dots icon.
+- You can change providers or models from the chat interface by using the triple vertical dots icon.
+- If you want to use OpenAI-Like provider you need to refer to documentation of your provider for api base url and model.
+- Currently only one provider can be specified in OpenAI-Like provider.

 Contributing
 -----------